 \subsubsection{Recurrent Layer}

-RNN is utilized to represent each path that goes to the target location(upstream path) or go out from the target location(downstream path).
-The use of RNN have been investigated for traffic prediction for a long time, ~\cite{Dia2001An} used a Time-Lag RNN for short-term speed prediction(from 20 seconds to 15 minutes) and ~\cite{Lint2002Freeway} adopted RNN to model state space dynamics for travel time prediction.
-In our proposed method, since the upstream flow from high-order to low-order, while the downstream flow is contrary, the output of the CNN layer in upstream module and downstream module are fed into RNN layer separately.
+RNN is utilized to represent each path that goes to the target location(upstream path) or goes out from the target location(downstream path).
+The use of RNN has been investigated for traffic prediction for a long time, ~\cite{Dia2001An} used a Time-Lag RNN for short-term speed prediction(from 20 seconds to 15 minutes), and ~\cite{Lint2002Freeway} adopted RNN to model state space dynamics for travel time prediction.
+In our proposed method, since the upstream flow is from high-order to low-order, while the downstream flow is contrary, the output of the CNN layer in the upstream module and downstream module is fed into RNN layer separately.

 The structure of vehicle flow direction uses LSTM with ``peephole'' connections to encode a path as a sequential representation.
 In LSTM, the forget gate $\vect{f}$ controls memory cell $\vect{c}$ to erase, the input gate $\vect{i}$ helps to ingest new information, and the output gate $\vect{o}$ exposes the internal memory state outward.
 Specifically, given a $r$th slot matrix $\vect{e}^r_{down} \in \mathbb{R}^{l \times m}$, map it to a hidden representation $\vect{h}^r_{down} \in \mathbb{R}^{l \times d}$ with LSTM as follows: